Should I combine my pension plans?

 It’s also easier to see where your pension money is invested.
 That way, you can make sure you have the right mix of investments for your goals and attitude to risk.
 If you’re not confident choosing investments, you can consolidate with a provider who can select investments on your behalf.

-2. You’ll have a clearer view of your savings
+You’ll have a clearer view of your savings

 It’s much simpler to track the progress of your savings when everything is in one place.
 It’s easier to see if you’re on track to meet your retirement goals and work out how much more you need to save.

-3. You could lower your costs
+You could lower your costs

-If you consolidate your pensions with a low-cost provider, you could even save on fees.
+If you consolidate your pensions with a lower-cost provider, you could even save on fees.
 Most pensions charge an annual percentage fee for managing the pension plus a separate charge for managing the investments themselves.
 These costs can add up over time, especially if you’re saving for a long-term goal like retirement.

 How a 0.3% saving in fees adds up over 25 years